 |

-is a relatively safe cast - the fly is normally in front of the angler
+- it is a relatively safe cast - the fly is

 |

-line lying on the water surface after forming the 'D' loop)
+of line lying on the water surface after forming the 'D'

-fly is drowned as the line is drawn back to create the 'D' loop; this
+- the fly is drowned as the line is drawn back to

-is a limitation when fishing the dry fly
+'D' loop; this is a limitation when fishing the dry

 - requires water to create tension that loads the

-line back slowly when creating 'D' loop and anchor point
+- draw line back slowly when creating 'D' loop

 - tilt the rod slightly away from your shoulder